LachlanPotter33/Proj-4-Group-3/README.md

  This model could be used by financial intermediaries or loanees evaluating current and future loan status classifications.

- From the model Loan Statuses are Mapped as,
+ From the model Loan Statuse outcomes are converted from categorical features to numerical values, for scaling.

     'Completed': "1",
     'Current': "1",